Pseudo-Anosov homeomorphisms of punctured non-orientable surfaces with small stretch factor: Introduction

-\p{Thurston norm for non-orientable 3-manifolds} In Thurston's development of what is now called the Thurston norm for 3-manifolds \cite{thurston1986norm}, his definitions and theorems required that all surfaces were orientable.
+\paragraph{Thurston norm for non-orientable 3-manifolds} In Thurston's development of what is now called the Thurston norm for 3-manifolds \cite{thurston1986norm}, his definitions and theorems required that all surfaces were orientable.
 Thurston said that the theorems should still be true for non-orientable surfaces, but there are some subtleties that have not been addressed elsewhere in the literature.
 In this paper, we write the details of Thurston's theory of fibered faces to non-orientable 3-manifolds.
-In particular, the Thurston norm is a norm on the second homology of a 3-manifold, that measures the minimum complexity of an embedded (orientable) surface.
-However the Thurston norm does not recognize embedded non-orientable surfaces in the second homology of a non-orientable 3-manifold.
+In particular, for orientable 3-manifolds, the Thurston norm is a norm on the second homology of a 3-manifold that measures the minimum complexity of an embedded (orientable) surface; it will need to be adjusted in non-orientable 3-manifolds.
+Specifically, the Thurston norm does not recognize embedded non-orientable surfaces in the second homology of a non-orientable 3-manifold.
 To address this limitation, we instead calculate the Thurston norm on the first cohomology of a non-orientable manifold.
 We develop a (weak) version of Poincar\'e duality in Theorem \ref{thm:strong-duality} that suffices to define a Thurston norm on $H^1(M;R)$ for a non-orientable 3-manifold $M$.

-\p{Fibered faces} A special case of Thurston's hyperbolization theorem says that the monodromy of any fibration of a hyperbolic 3-manifold over $S^1$ is a pseudo-Anosov homeomorphism.
+\paragraph{Fibered faces} A special case of Thurston's hyperbolization theorem says that the monodromy of any fibration of a hyperbolic 3-manifold over $S^1$ is a pseudo-Anosov homeomorphism.
 Therefore by finding other fibrations of the same 3-manifold, one obtains additional pseudo-Anosov homeomorphism.
-Work of Fried \cite{fried1982flow,fried1983transitive}, Matsumoto \cite{matsumoto1987topological}, and Agol--Leininger--Margalit \cite{agol6983pseudo} can be used to find a bound on the stretch factors of certain pseudo-Anosov homeomorphisms obtained in this way.
+Work of Fried \cite{fried1982flow,fried1983transitive}, Matsumoto \cite{matsumoto1987topological}, and Agol--Leininger--Margalit \cite{agol6983pseudo} can be used to bound the stretch factors of certain pseudo-Anosov homeomorphisms obtained in this way.